 For Your Benefit News

-The annual enrollment period for the state of Tennessee’s health, dental, vision, basic and term life, long-term care, long-term disability, and optional special accident programs begins today.
-All changes must be made online by November 1.
-During open enrollment, employees have the opportunity to change, enroll in, or cancel coverage options for calendar year 2013.
+The annual enrollment period for the state of Tennessee’s health, dental, vision, basic and term life, long-term care, and optional special accident programs is October 1 through November 1, 2014.

 If you had a wellness screening in 2013 as part of fulfilling the requirements for the Partnership Promise program, you may have recently received a letter from Onsite Health Diagnostics.

 If you are currently enrolled in the state of Tennessee’s Partnership PPO health insurance plan and received a letter explaining you will be transferred to the Standard PPO plan for 2015—but feel you were notified in error—you are encouraged to file an appeal by August 31.
 According to the state, some letters were sent by mistake, and correction letters will be mailed soon.

 If you are involved in hiring new employees, take some time to familiarize yourself with changes to the state’s retirement benefits.
 The changes to retirement benefits apply only to new employees hired on or after July 1.
 The General Assembly passed legislation in 2013 that would allow the state to offer a hybrid plan to all state employees and teachers hired on or after July 1.

 Some large-scale changes to the retirement plans administered by the State of Tennessee and offered to UT employees will take effect on July 1.
 The changes will not impact existing UT employees.
 But all faculty and staff involved in recruiting and hiring new employees should understand the changes.